danielbinder/Progress/README.md

 # Progress

-This is a simple library for adding a console progress counter to your project.
+This is a simple library for adding one or multiple console progress counter(s) to your project.

 ### I want to use and/or adapt this project